PART TIME LECTURER POOL – BIOENGINEERING

 In addition to lecturing responsibilities, general duties for these positions typically include managing and supporting Graduate Student Instructors, holding office hours, running laboratories and demonstrations, assigning grades, advising students, preparing course materials (e.g. syllabus) and maintaining a course website.

-Additional qualifications: A Ph.D. or equivalent degree in bioengineering, biomedical engineering, or related field, or comparable experience/training (e.g. at least five years of science or engineering practice working on complex technical problems, with a documented history of skills development) is required by the start of service.
+Additional qualifications: The following additional qualifications are required by the start date of the job.
+An M.S. or Ph.D. or comparable experience/training (e.g. at least five years of science or engineering practice working on complex technical problems, with a documented history of skills development) is required by the start of service.
+Applicants must be eligible to work in the U.S.A.

-Preferred qualifications: Teaching experience, particularly as an instructor of record, for a course or courses in bioengineering or related fields.
-Experience managing and training Graduate Student Instructors/Teaching Assistants.
-Mentorship experience in bioengineering or related fields.
+Preferred qualifications: Advanced degree in bioengineering, biomedical engineering or related field.
+Also preferred: teaching experience, particularly as an instructor of record for a course or courses in bioengineering or related field; experience managing and training Graduate Student Instructors/Teaching Assistants; and mentorship experience.

 The Department is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.